-The media are restricted from accessing detention centres and must request permission which would most probably not be granted.
+The media is restricted from accessing detention centres and must request permission which would most probably not be granted.
 As mainstream media show little interest in such issues, there is not a lot of information with regard to media attempts to enter detention facilities.
 Less mainstream media would definitely not be given access and any video footage that has surfaced was shot without permission.
 Politicians have access to detention centres but are also required to give prior notice.

 NGOs and UNHCR monitor detention centres, but in order to carry out monitoring visits and to be given access to areas besides those for visitors, approval is needed from the Head of Police or the Ministry of Justice and Public Order.
-Throughout 2016, the Police carried out consultations with NGOs and signed a Memorandum of Understanding in March 2017 which remains in effect (indefinitely), in order to facilitate better collaboration and communication between all parties including on access to places of detention and exchange of information.
-This has indeed led to more effective access and faster information exchange.[3]
+Throughout 2016, the Police carried out consultations with NGOs and signed a Memorandum of Understanding in March 2017 which remains in effect (indefinitely), in order to facilitate better collaboration and communication between all parties on, among other things, access to places of detention and exchange of information.
+This has indeed led to more effective access and faster information exchange.[5]
 The Cyprus Refugee Council carries out regular monitoring visits to Menogia, at least once a month, mainly to identify and screen vulnerable persons and provide information on asylum procedures to detainees.
 The police in Menogia are notified beforehand of the visits.

 In Menogia, detainees are permitted to have mobile phones and use them at any time.
 Detainees report that they must pay for credit for their mobile phone with their own money that is held for them in the centre.
 Money sources include what was in their possession at the time of arrest or from friends or family.
 This money is used for all their necessities.
 This creates a communication barrier for detainees who did not carry any money at the moment of their arrest or who have used all of their funds.
 Detainees report that in such cases, they borrow money from other detainees or use another detainee’s mobile.
 In recent years, access to free WiFi has increased communication via mobile applications, however the quality for voice calls is not always adequate.
 According to the management of the centre, detainees can request to use the centre’s landline, however such a request must be submitted in writing and approved by the Director which usually takes 24 hours, and this includes calls to lawyers.
 Detainees did not seem to know about this option or reported that it was easier to borrow another detainee’s mobile.